umarhassan-mitodl/9.00sc-fall-2011/content/pages/social-psychology-ii/removed-clips.md

 {{< resource 480cc964-5664-3825-6628-d72c5a51b4eb >}}

-This video is from [drwilliamashton](https://www.youtube.com/user/drwilliamashton) via YouTube, and is not covered under our [Creative Commons license](/terms/#cc).
+This video is from {{% resource_link "bb684ea7-8f3e-4344-85cf-1360be4f73ef" "drwilliamashton" %}} via YouTube, and is not covered under our [Creative Commons license](/terms/#cc).

 « {{% resource_link 25a2c26c-7f10-9797-3af3-7971963c5415 "Previous" %}}